 The following table lists the control persons of the Funds as of January 3, 2023.
-A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of a Fund or acknowledges the existence of control1.
+A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of a Fund or acknowledges the existence of control.
 Shareholders with a controlling interest could affect the outcome of voting or the direction of management of a Fund.

-Control Persons Iurisdiction % of Total Outstanding Shares of the Fund as of January 3, 2023 AXS Short De-SPAC Daily ETF J j National Financial Services LLC Jersey City, NJ 07399 New Jersey 48.57%
+% of Total Outstanding Shares of the Fund as of

+Control Persons Jurisdiction January 3, 2023

+AXS Short De-SPAC Daily ETF

+National Financial Services LLC

+Jersey City, NJ 07399 New Jersey 48.57%

-1 The Funds have no information regarding the beneficial owners of Fund shares owned through accounts with financial intermediaries.
+The Funds have no information regarding the beneficial owners of Fund shares owned through accounts with financial intermediaries.

 The following table lists the principal shareholders of the Funds as of January 3, 2023.
-The principal shareholders are holders of record of 5% or more of the outstanding shares of the Funds, including the listed shareholders that are financial intermediaries.1
+The principal shareholders are holders of record of 5% or more of the outstanding shares of the Funds, including the listed shareholders that are financial intermediaries.